Is Alcohol a Stimulant?

 Journey Hillside Provides Evidence-Based Treatment for Alcohol Use Disorder

-Journey Hillside Tarzana offers the most up to date, evidence-based treatment approaches for helping clients overcome alcohol use disorder.
+Journey Hillside Tarzana offers the most up to date, evidence-based treatment approaches for helping clients overcome alcohol use disorder and improve their well being .
 If you or a loved one are struggling with alcohol abuse or an AUD, Journey Hillside is here to help.
 Please reach out to us today at (877) 414-1024.